 - Developmental assessment by a paediatrician and help with maintaining a normal weight (weight gain is common due to impaired ambulation and can increase morbidity) are useful.

 - Occupational therapy assessment and intervention can help to maximise function.

 - Psychological input for the individual and their family to deal with the ramifications of their condition as they grow older is often needed.

 - Neurosurgical follow-up is necessary to detect and treat complications such as hydrocephalus or a possible tethered cord.

-- Bladder and bowel function can be maintained or aided by the use of a regular bowel voiding regimen and intermittent self-catheterisation.
+- Bladder and bowel functions can be maintained or aided by the use of a regular bowel voiding regimen and intermittent self-catheterisation.